CholovskySergey/int20h_test/README.md

 # int20h-2023 test assignment
-all info in: int20h-ds-test.pdf <br>
+all info about task in: int20h-ds-test.pdf <br>
 dataset in: int20h-ds-test-dataset.csv <br>
 notebook with solution: TBD